launchdarkly/electron-client-sdk/README.md

 * Making feature flags available to your application code.
 * Sending events to LaunchDarkly for analytics and/or A/B testing.

-For an example of using the SDK in a simple Electron application, see [`hello-electron`](https://github.com/launchdarkly/hello-electron).

 Like the browser SDK, the Electron SDK is _client-side_-- that is, it is meant to be used with code that is deployed to an end user, either in a web browser or in a desktop application.
 It does not use the SDK key that the server-side SDKs use, since an end user who acquired that key could use it to access the details of your LaunchDarkly environment; instead, it uses the "client-side ID" associated with your environment.